 In this Article:

-A two-and-a-half-inch barrel on a .357 Magnum revolver.
-Huh?
-Well, if you have read many of my small-revolver reviews, you will notice that I have reviewed more than a few small revolvers that were in .357 Magnum.
-I like those abbreviated big boomers…they work.
-Here are a few of them for you to peruse when you’re done reading here…this list of reviews also includes .38 Spl. and 9mm guns.
-I do like subbies!
+The Ruger SP101 is a two-and-a-half-inch barrel on a .357 Magnum revolver.
+If you have read many of my small-revolver reviews, you will notice that I have reviewed more than a few small revolvers that were in .357 Magnum.

 As you read those reviews, you will arrive at the conclusion that I like such weapons.
 Snub-nosed guns are quickly brought into action, easily operated and effective.

 But what are some advantages and disadvantages of a small-frame magnum revolver?
 Let’s look at just a few of the basics.
 I will stick to information gleaned from guns I’ve reviewed and am familiar with.

 The guns tend to be small.
 You may easily carry the very lightweight guns in a pocket holster.
 The other, heavier guns able to be toted effortlessly in a belt holster of some type, either IWB or OWB.

 All .357 Magnum revolvers will also shoot the .38 Spl., which tends to be less costly and easier in the recoil and muzzle blast departments.

 All of the guns I’ve tested were overbuilt for their purpose, even the lighter-weight ones.
 They all had beefy frames and cylinders where it counted.
 Make it a standard to only get well-constructed revolvers.
 You want your guns to withstand heavy use and last long.

 Most of the guns I’ve tested use the tried-and-true front ramp with a gutter-style rear notch.
 It’s hard to knock those sights out of alignment.
 A few even included a fully adjustable rear sight, something I deem necessary if you are going to practice with different loads.